neuralvis/elpa-mirror/stable-melpa/inform-readme.txt

 1. Quoted symbol names like `quoted-symbol' or:

-2. Function names are prefixed by M-x, for example "M-x function-name" or are quoted and prefixed like "`M-x function-name'".
+2. Function names are prefixed by M-x, for example M-x function-name or are quoted and prefixed like `M-x function-name'.

-3. Function names are behind the following forms like in the Elisp
+3. Function names appearing behind the following forms, which occur, for example, in the Elisp manual:
-manual:

-  -- Special Form:
+  -- Special Form: function-name
   -- Command:
   -- Function:
   -- Macro:

-4. Variables names are behind the following text:
+4. And variables names behind the following text:

-  -- User Option:
+  -- User Option: variable-name
   -- Variable:

  In any case all symbol names must be known to Emacs, i.e. their